5 cups liquid :: 2.5 cups pasta

 - 1 tsp sugar

 - 1 1/4 cup sweet white wine (or dry red wine)

 - (28 ounce) can tomatoes, chopped fine (“crushed” texture), with juice strained and reserved

 - 1 porcini boullion cube

 Don’t drain the pasta of its cooking water too meticulously when using this sauce; a little water left clinging to the noodles will help distribute the very thick sauce evenly into the noodles, as will adding an extra 2 tablespoons of butter along with the sauce.
 Top each serving with a little grated Parmesan and pass extra grated cheese at the table.
 If doubling this recipe, increase the simmering times for the milk and the wine to 30 minutes each, and the simmering time once the tomatoes are added to 4 hours.

-- Add wine to non-reactive saucepan and simmer until reduced to 1/4 cup for sweet white wine or 1/2 cup for red wine.
+- Add wine to non-reactive saucepan and simmer over low until reduced to 1/4 cup for sweet white wine or 1/2 cup for red wine.

-- Heat butter in large, heavy-bottomed Dutch oven over medium heat; add onion, carrot, and celery and sautè until softened but not browned, about 6 minutes.
-Sautè garlic until fragrant.
+- Heat butter in large, heavy-bottomed Dutch oven over medium high heat; add onion, carrot, and celery and sautè until softened but not browned, about 6 minutes.
+Sautè garlic and sugar until fragrant.

 - Adjust seasonings with extra salt to taste and serve.
 (Can be refrigerated in an airtight container for several days or frozen for several months.
 Warm over low heat before serving.)